httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 # ABNF {#abnf}

 This section uses the Augmented Backus-Naur Form (ABNF) notation {{?RFC5234}} to illustrate expected syntax of Structured Fields.
+However, it cannot be used to validate their syntax, because it does not capture all requirements.

 This section is non-normative.
 If there is disagreement between the parsing algorithms and ABNF, the specified algorithms take precedence.